VintageWander/filey/README.md

    `C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\Llvm\ARM64\bin`
 4. Finally
     ```bash
-    npx tauri build
+    SQLX_OFFLINE=truenpx tauri build
     ```

-Does not work currently, the application compiles until this error is shown: \
+The Windows on ARM build currently does not compile successful, the application compiles until this error is shown: \
-`Unknown Scheme: cannot make HTTPS request because no TLS backend is configured`
+`Unknown Scheme: cannot make HTTPS request because no TLS backend is configured`. \
+This is actually Tauri's issue and I'm waiting for them to push out a fix